jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_3_networking.md

 - AWS supports BGP community tagging as a way to control traffic scope and route preference
 - Required TCP port 179 + ephemeral ports
 - Autonomous System Number (ASN) = Unique endpoint identifier
+    - Public ASN numbers are controlled by IANA
 - Weighting is local to the router and higher weight is preferred part for outbound traffic

 ## Enhanced Networking